 Jessie is a Senior Associate with Rocky Mountain Institute’s Carbon-Free Mobility program, specializing in emissions reductions from heavy-duty transport.
 She works closely with the North American Council for Freight Efficiency (NACFE) to advance electric truck adoption.
 Jessie joined RMI in December 2016.

-Before joining Rocky Mountain Institute-Carbon War Room, Jessie worked as the Program Coordinator for the City and County of Denver’s Office of Sustainability.
-There, she organized the first two Sustainable Denver Summits, developed Denver’s citywide “Love This Place” sustainability brand, and collaborated with external stakeholders and over a dozen city agencies to help the Mile High City progress toward achieving its 2020 Sustainability Goals.
+Before joining RMI, Jessie worked as the Program Coordinator for the City and County of Denver’s Office of Sustainability.
+There, she organized the first two Sustainable Denver Summits and collaborated with external stakeholders and over a dozen city agencies to help the Mile High City progress toward achieving its sustainability goals.